WISP Fireside Chat Part 4: The Future of Fixed Wireless

 We begin the final part of this blog series by learning about the panelist’s thoughts on the future of fixed wireless.
 We go on to discover how traditional WISP businesses may pivot into being hybrid Internet service providers in order to meet changing consumer demands.

 The specific questions answered in this part of our WISP Fireside Chat series are:

 - What percentage of your network is fixed wireless today?
 What percentage do you think it will be in the future?

 - Can you use a drone to survey areas to identify network potential?

-- What is the biggest mistake you have made with your network?
+- What is the biggest mistake you’ve made with your network?

 - Do you buy new or used vehicles for your WISP business?

 - If you could solve one technical problem in your network, what would it be?